Do you need snow tires?

 Unless otherwise indicated, pricing estimates in this report are per tire, and for the smallest size available at retail.
 Be aware that larger tires can cost more, sometimes a lot more.
 Also, while installation is often free, depending on your retailer, you can incur extra costs for balancing, stems, tire disposal, etc. If buying online, some sellers offer free shipping, but others do not; shipping costs on one tire let alone four can sometimes be substantial.

 How we pick the best snow tires

-Apart from Scandinavian reviews, ConsumerReports.org conducts the most exacting snow tire tests.
-Canadian testers are demanding, too, and they often have personal tales to tell about how various tires hold up in their frigid winters.
-We scoured hundreds of owner reviews, as well -- they're an essential piece of the puzzle -- to find out whether a given snow tire will really help you stay safe this winter.
-While analyzing these reviews we take into consideration how well the tire grips on icy, snowy, wet and dry pavement, the quality and noise of the ride while using the tires and whether the tread wears quickly.
+ConsumerReports.org conducts the most exacting snow tire tests.
+TireRack.com, a tire retailer, also conducts impartial reviews and names best choices.
+Canadian testers are demanding and they often have personal tales to tell about how various tires hold up in their frigid winters.
+We scoured hundreds of owner reviews, as well -- they're an essential piece of the puzzle -- to find out whether a given snow tire will really help you stay safe in the winter.
+When analyzing these reviews we take into consideration how well the tire grips on icy, snowy, wet and dry pavement, the quality and noise of the ride while using the tires and whether the tread wears quickly.

 Elsewhere in this Report:

 Best Winter Tires: If you live where winter means at least a bout or two of ice and heavy snow, studless winter tires are your best bet.
 We name the top performers according to tests and reviews.